Active ingredient

 Epilim Injection is used to treat epilepsy (fits) in adults and children.
 The injection is given when it is not possible to have your medicine by mouth.

-If you are a woman able to have a baby you must not take Epilim Injection unless you use an effective method of birth control (contraception) at all times during your treatment with Epilim Injection.
-Do not stop taking Epilim Injection or your contraception until you have discussed this with your doctor.
-Your doctor will advise you further (see below under ‘Pregnancy, breast-feeding and fertility – Important advice for women’).
+If you are a woman able to have a baby, you must not take Epilim Injection unless you use an effective method of birth control (contraception) at all times during your entire treatment with Epilim Injection.
+Do not stop taking Epilim Injection or your contraception until you have discussed this with your specialist.
+Your specialist will advise you further (see below under ‘Pregnancy, breast-feeding and fertility – Important advice for women’).

 Do not have this medicine if any of the above apply to you.
 If you are not sure, talk to your doctor, nurse or pharmacist before having Epilim Injection.

-Talk to your doctor, nurse or pharmacist before having Epilim Injection if:
+Talk to your doctor, nurse or pharmacist before taking Epilim Injection if:

 If you are not sure if any of the above apply to you, talk to your doctor, nurse or pharmacist before having Epilim Injection.

 Having Epilim Injection may make you put on weight.
-Talk to your doctor about how this will affect you.
+Talk to your doctor or nurse about how this will affect you.

 Alcohol intake is not recommended during treatment.